-261 4.1 Chireno Cluster
+4.1 Chireno cluster

-The Chireno sequence took place between November 2018 to April 2019 and contained a total of 54 262 detected events - the highest number of events in any of our re-analysed sequences.
-A map and timeline 263 264 for the 2018/2019 Chireno sequence is shown in Figure 3.
+The Chireno sequence took place between November 2018 to April 2019 and contained a total of 54 detected events - the highest number of events in any of our re-analysed sequences.
+Magnitudes in this cluster ranged from M_L 0.9 to M_L 3.3.
+We have not attempted to assess the magnitude of completeness, as interrogation of the Gutenberg-Richter distribution would be unlikely to produce statistically significant results given the small number of detected events (e.g., Roberts et al. 2015).
+A map and timeline for the 2018/2019 Chireno sequence is shown in Fig. 3.
 The events fall along a trend extending NNW-SSE over a distance of about 5 km.
-Within this cluster, events typically have uncertainties in 265 the N-S axis of around 2-3 km, and uncertainties in the E-W axis of around 1-1.5 km.
-Hence, the 266 apparent elongation of the cluster in a N-S direction may to a degree reflect the uncertainties in event 267 268 locations.
+Within this cluster, events typically have uncertainties in the N-S axis of around 2-3 km, and uncertainties in the E-W axis of around 1-1.5 km.
+Hence, the apparent elongation of the cluster in a N-S direction may to a degree reflect the uncertainties in event locations.
 Depth uncertainties for these events range from 2-3 km.
 All the events are located at depths shallower than 6 km.
-HF operations in the Haynesville in this area take place at depths of around 269 4,000 m.
-270
+HF operations in the Haynesville in this area take place at depths of around 4,000 m.

-- 271 Our re-locations place the events slightly to the north of the TexNet catalog locations.
-The timing and - positioning of the events overlaps with hydraulic fracturing operations in wells 40530675, 40530671, - and 40530672 (well API numbers).
+Our re-locations place the events slightly to the north of the TexNet catalog locations.
+The timing and positioning of the events overlaps with hydraulic fracturing operations in wells 40530675, 40530671, and 40530672 (well API numbers).
 Well 40530675 began HF operations on 2018/11/03.
-The first - events within the sequence were observed on 2018/11/09.
-Wells 40530671 and 40530672 were drilled - from the same pad in very close proximity to each other HF operations in these wells initiated on - 276 2018/11/26 and 2018/12/14 respectively.
-A single WWD well (well 34733181) is located - approximately 7 km to the northwest.
-Disposal in this well started in December 2011. - 278 Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided - in the Supplementary Materials.
-We find a very high likelihood that the Chireno events were induced - by the hydraulic fracturing activities in the three identified wells.
-The largest event in this sequence 221 much $d_1 M_1 = 2.2$ - reached M_L 3.3, occurring on 2019/01/20.
+The first events within the sequence were observed on 2018/11/09.
+Wells 40530671 and 40530672 were drilled from the same pad in very close proximity to each other - HF operations in these wells initiated on 2018/11/26 and 2018/12/14 respectively.
+A single WWD well (well 34733181) is located approximately 7 km to the northwest.
+Disposal in this well started in December 2011.
+Disposal in this well took place at approximately 1,600 m depth, more than 2,000 m shallower than the hydraulic fracturing activities.

+Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided in the Supplementary Materials.
+We find a very high likelihood that the Chireno events were induced by the hydraulic fracturing activities in the three identified wells.
+The largest event in this sequence reached M_L 3.3, occurring on 2019/01/20.
 The last HF operations in the three identified wells had finished on 2019/01/04 (well 40530675).
-The time delay of 14 days between the end of HF operations - finished on 2019/01/04 (well 40530675).
-The time delay of 14 days between the end of HF operations and the largest event is towards the longer end of the observed range for trailing events for HF-IS - and the largest event is towards the longer end of the observed range for trailing events for HF-IS sequences (Verdon and Bommer, 2021a).
-After the M_L 3.3 event, the occurrence of seismicity rapidly - decreased, with only 3 further events detected.
+The time delay of 14 days between the end of HF operations and the largest event is towards the longer end of the observed range for trailing events for HF-IS sequences (Verdon and Bommer 2021a).
+After the M_L 3.3 event, the occurrence of seismicity rapidly decreased, with only three further events detected.